-We continue to subject our schools to external scrutiny by both an independent HMI as well as Challenge Partners, and also to peer review within Transform teaching School Alliance.
+We continue to subject our schools to external scrutiny by both an independent HMI as well as Challenge Partners, and also to peer review within Transform Teaching School.
+We have also appointed new Chairs of Governors at Robert Shaw, Edale Rise and Allenton Community Primaries, and have appointed substantive Headteachers at Rosslyn Park and Pear Tree Junior.